rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/logins-windows.md

         * Or start with two backslashes.
           E.g. ```\\path\to\private_key.ppk```
           This won't work and MobaXterm will fail silently: no login, no error, no nothing.
-          Use a different route in the GUI to browse to your private such that the path starts with a drive letter, colon and single backslash.
+          Use a different route in the GUI to browse to your private key file such that the path starts with a drive letter, colon and single backslash.
     * 9: Click _**OK**_

  * Back in the network settings tab